-Remember that: It is not the responsibility of staff or volunteers to decide if abuse has taken place, but it is their responsibility to act on any concerns in accordance with this procedure.
+Remember that: It is not the responsibility of colleagues or volunteers to decide if abuse has taken place, but it is their responsibility to act on any concerns in accordance with this policy.
+If in doubt, contact a member of the Safeguarding Team.